Board of Directors

 In Melissa’s 15+ year career, she has worked with some of the biggest celebrities, brands and organizations in the world, but finds her work with Live4Lali the most rewarding.
 Melissa turned heartache to activism after losing her younger brother Ryan just a few years ago.
 As the Marketing and Communications Director for Live4Lali, Melissa helps drive the conversation around on a national and local level.

-Currently, Melissa is a marketing executive in New York City where she works in the beauty industry.
 Originally a native of Indiana, she is a graduate of Fordham University.
 She lives in downtown Manhattan with her husband and handbags, but gets back to the Midwest as often as she can.

 Phil Atteberry Board Member